nkantar/sus/README.rst

     nk | https://nkantar.com
     sus | https://github.com/nkantar/sus
+    # this is a comment and will be ignored

 If one were to serve ``output/`` on `<https://sus-example.nkantar.com>`_, then `<https://sus-example.nkantar.com/nk>`_ would redirect to `<https://nkantar.com>`_ and